coderofsalvation/electribe-emx-esx-reverse-engineering/README.md

 Q: what is the ROM ICE chip on page 1 of the service manual

+Q: Can the samples of the EMX be replaced?

+A: Probably yes, but not easily.
+The ESX uses 2x64MB SDRAM memory boards, and the EMX only 1x64MB.
+The ESX firmware (obviously) contains routines to change the SDRAM contents.
+In theory one could create a special firmware which would only have the purpose to flash the SDRAM using a 64MB prepared samplepack (SDRAM-dump e.g.) from a smartmedia- or SD-card.

 # Tools used so far:

 * binwalk